 Speedivest Heroes conducted a study in 2019, called Startup Anatomy, with more than 230 founders from all over Austria.
 The aim of the study was to reveal the essence of startup founders: what are the differences between startup founders and managers?
 How do their minds differ?
 Is there any secret recipe for a successful startup?
 Those were the questions to keep us up at night – and some of the main findings are:

-- Startup people are more emotional than corporate managers: do you also feel like you truly care about many issues in your environment?
+• Startup people are more emotional than corporate managers.
+Do you also feel like you truly care about many issues in your environment?

-- Startup fits are more open-minded, they are more curious and interested in experiencing intellectual stimulation, new ideas, and theories.
+• Startup fits are more open-minded, they are more curious and interested in experiencing intellectual stimulation, new ideas, and theories.
 The willingness to learn and develop is also higher: do you feel like you don’t have enough hours a day to learn all the things you’re interested in?

-- The level of interest in creativity is higher: do you find yourself thinking about how to solve current problems with innovative ideas?
+• The level of interest in creativity is higher: do you find yourself thinking about how to solve current problems with innovative ideas?

-- Working autonomously and in a flexible environment are key motivators for startup fits!
+• Working autonomously and in a flexible environment are key motivators for startup fits!
 Taking initiative is a routine task for them: does passion lead you in your daily work and do you want to have more freedom in your working life?

-Then you probably need to get a job in one of the coolest startups in Europe!
+Then you probably need to get a job in one of the coolest startups in Europe

 And if you’re also interested in the whole study, make sure to check it out here.